 Easy To Set Up

 When compared to RF wireless keyboards, Bluetooth devices have a slower time connecting to their PCs.
-Rf wireless keyboards are very easy to use.
+These keyboards are very easy to use.
 Take the USB receiver out and plug it in.
 The drivers and relevant setups will be automatically downloaded and installed.

 It will continue to work flawlessly for its entire life.
 You must pair Bluetooth device, but it takes longer than Rf receivers to establish a connection.
 It may need to be paired multiple times if it fails to connect the first time.
 This could lead to the user having to pair the appliances again.